zhicong01/zhicong01.github.io/index.md

 ## Research Interests

-- Industrial IoT System
-- Bluetooth Low Energy
-- Applied Machine Learning
+- Computer Vision (Camouflage Object Detection)
+- Oracle Bone Script Interpretation

 My current research focuses on practical problems that artificial intelligence faces in real life.
 My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
 In a word, advanced technologies like ML and IoT positively influence the life of everybody.
 I wish to devote my talent to this meaningful cause and bring well-being to society.